Singapore’s story began at the banks of Singapore River.

 Singapore River Bridges

-Erected in 1869, Cavanagh Bridge is also the oldest bridge on the River.
+Erected in 1869, Cavenagh Bridge is also the oldest bridge on the River.
 Built in Glasgow, Scotland and assembled by Indian convicts, it is named after Major General William Cavenagh, the last Governor of the Straits Settlements appointed by the British East India Company.

 But did you know, there are 13 other bridges that cross the Singapore River?